Chris Hemsworth: Thor and worldwide recognition (2011–2015)

-In 2011, Sony Pictures announced that Hemsworth would star in the thriller Shadow Runner, but the film has yet to go into production.
+In 2011, Sony Pictures announced that Hemsworth would star in the thriller Shadow Runner, but the film was never made.
 That same year, Hemsworth was cast as the superhero Thor in the Marvel Cinematic Universe.
 His first film in the franchise was 2011's Thor.
 He and castmate Tom Hiddleston, who ultimately played Loki, had each auditioned for the role, for which Hemsworth said he gained 20 pounds of muscle.
 With a worldwide gross of US$449.3 million, Thor was the 15th highest-grossing film of 2011.
 The film received positive reviews, and Hemsworth's portrayal of the God of Thunder was praised by Kenneth Turan of the Los Angeles Times.
 Hemsworth reprised the role the following year for the film The Avengers (2012) as one of the six superheroes—alongside Robert Downey Jr.'s Tony Stark / Iron Man, Chris Evans' Steve Rogers / Captain America, Mark Ruffalo's Bruce Banner / Hulk, Scarlett Johansson's Natasha Romanova / Black Widow, and Jeremy Renner's Clint Barton / Hawkeye—sent to defend Earth from his adopted brother, Loki.
 The film was a critical and commercial success, grossing over US$1.5 billion worldwide.
 The ensemble cast was praised for their onscreen chemistry by Peter Travers of Rolling Stone.

 Hemsworth shot the horror film The Cabin in the Woods shortly after the release of Star Trek, but it went unreleased until 2012.
 It garnered positive reviews, and his portrayal of Alpha male jock Curt Vaughan was described by Alison Foreman of Mashable as his "sexiest" role yet.
 Hemsworth later starred opposite Kristen Stewart in the film Snow White and the Huntsman (2012) as the Huntsman.
 Although a commercial success, grossing US$396 million worldwide, it received mixed reviews.
 Critics were critical of Hemsworth and Stewart's onscreen chemistry, and Angela Watercutter of Wired felt the characters were "not fully fleshed-out."
 Hemsworth was cast as Jed Eckert in the 2012 Red Dawn remake after MGM saw dailies footage of a scene from The Cabin in the Woods; he was cast as Thor two days after being cast in Red Dawn.
 The film was a box-office bomb, grossing only US$50 million against a production budget of US$65 million, and received negative reviews.